steveking-gh/brink/README.md

         wrs "Hello World!\n";
     }

-    // An output statement outputs the section output foo;
+    // An output statement outputs the section to a file output foo;

-Running the command:
+Now, running the command again:

+    $ brink hello.brink

-`brink my_file.brink` Produces a file containing the string `Hello World!\n`.
+Produces output.bin containing the string `Hello World!\n`.

+## Assertions

 Brink supports assert expressions for error checking.
-This example verifies that the size of the section is 13 bytes long.
+This example verifies that the size of the section 'bar' is 13 bytes long.

     section bar {
         wrs "Hello World!\n";